jomarcardoso/ovos/src/api/touch/README.md

 # Scroll Observable

 It's watching every touch and click interaction, since grab, drag and drop.
+Regardless the input, the output will be the same.

 ## Api